What is Shared Hosting

 Databases

 One of the main loads in a shared hosting service is coming from the databases.
-This is why, some limitations are added to the resources that the database could use.
-These limitations could be related to the number of the databases, the disk space provided for the database, but also limitations could be for the number of request for hour, day, and/or month, the number of the tables inside of a database, etc.
+This is why some limitations are added to the resources that the database could use.
+These limitations could be related to the number of the databases, and the disk space provided for the database, but also limitations could be for the number of requests for an hour, day, and/or month, the number of the tables inside of a database, etc.

 Conclusion